 Bushfire-affected Victorians move into new temporary homes in time for Christmas

-A year on, we're helping Victorians heal
+Nearly two years on, we're helping Victorians heal

 Residents still waiting to rebuild after the Black Summer Bushfires are moving into modern homes coordinated by Bushfire Recovery Victoria and furnished with furniture, appliances and household essentials from GIVIT.